xanderhendriks/tv-slider/README.rst

 Installation
 ------------
 The TV Slider runs on a standard RaspOS Lite image.
-Before inserting the SD Card in the RPi create an emty file with the name ssh in the boot drive to enable ssh.
+Before inserting the SD Card in the RPi create an empty file with the name ssh in the boot drive to enable ssh.

 Once started up connect to the device and change the hostname to **tv-slider** by replacing **raspberrypi** in the following files: